Accessibility and Display Options

 Stage 1 - Complete the application forms

 We use these forms to check if you have the right to buy and how much discount you are entitled to.
 You can download both forms using the links above or request them to be sent to you by post from our tenancy services division.
 To do this please telephone 01329 236100 or email: housing@fareham.gov.uk.
-You will need to provide photographic identification for each person who is being included in the purchase.
+Once you have completed the RTB1 and additional information from, please contact to arrange an appointment to bring your forms, supporting documents and identification in.

 Your application will be passed to our Investigations Team who will conduct various checks of the information you have supplied, for example credit checks.
 You will be asked to verify how you are funding the purchase of your home to ensure that the council is not part of a financial transaction that could amount to handling the proceeds of crime (money laundering).